-All students wanting to apply for a full-time undergraduate course starting in September 2018 should apply through UCAS (Universities and Colleges Admissions Service).
+All students wanting to apply for a full-time undergraduate course should apply through UCAS (Universities and Colleges Admissions Service).
 Further guidance about how to apply, as well as guidance on how to write a personal statement, can be found on the UCAS website.

-Applications should be made as soon as possible and no later than the UCAS 15 January 2018 equal consideration deadline.
-Applications received after this date will be considered at the discretion of the University of Suffolk and may depend on the popularity of your chosen course.
+Applications should be made as soon as possible and no later than the UCAS 15 January 2019 equal consideration deadline.
+Applications received after this date will be considered at the discretion of the University and may depend on the popularity of your chosen course.
 Please contact the Infozone for information on current vacancies or check UCAS.

 UCAS Extra applications are welcomed at the University of Suffolk.

-To apply for part-time study at the University of Suffolk in 2018 please use our Direct Application form.
+To apply for part-time study, please use our Direct Application form.

-Many University of Suffolk undergraduate courses are offered on a part-time basis.
-Part-time courses offer a more flexible approach to learning, allowing students to complete their studies over a longer period of time.
+Many of our undergraduate courses are offered on a part-time basis, offering a more flexible approach to learning, which allows students to complete their studies over a longer period of time.
 For further information relating to part-time study please visit our Frequently Asked Questions page.

-To apply for postgraduate study at the University of Suffolk in 2018 please use our Direct Application form.
+To apply for postgraduate study, please use our Direct Application form.
 Students wanting to apply for the Certificate in Education/Professional Graduate Certificate in Education (PGCE) (post-compulsary education) should also use the Direct Appplication form.
-For all other teacher training programmes, please see below.

-The University of Suffolk Graduate School is pleased to offer suitable applicants the opportunity to study at Postgraduate Research level in a wide range of subject areas including Leadership and Enterprise, Social Science and Health Services Research.
-To make an enquiry or for further information on the application process please visit the Graduate School webpages.
+The Graduate School is pleased to offer suitable applicants the opportunity to study at Postgraduate Research level in a wide range of subject areas including Leadership and Enterprise, Social Science and Health Services Research.
+To make an enquiry, or for further information on the application process, please visit the Graduate School webpages.
 Should you wish to contact the Graduate School directly please email firstname.lastname@example.org